syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.NETCORE/organize-pdf.md

 #### Conclusion

 With the Organize Pages feature in the PDF Viewer, managing your PDF documents has never been easier.
 Whether you are adding new content, adjusting page orientation, moving the pages, duplicating the pages, or removing unnecessary pages, this feature provides the tools you need to streamline your document management workflow.
-Explore these capabilities today and take control of your PDF documents with ease!eed to streamline your document management workflow.
 Explore these capabilities today and take control of your PDF documents with ease!

 [View sample in GitHub](https://github.com/SyncfusionExamples/asp-core-pdf-viewer-examples/tree/master/How%20to/Organize%20pdf)